Introduction to Illinois Slot Machine Casino Gambling

-Illinois slot machine casino gambling consists of ten riverboat casinos, becoming the second U.S. state to offer them.
-They also offer video gaming terminals (VLTs) in bars, restaurants, and other establishments if approved by their local governments.
+Illinois slot machine casino gambling consists of ten riverboat casinos and two proposed commercial casinos as well as video gaming terminals (VLTs) in small businesses approved by their local municipalities.

 Relevant Legal Statutes on Gambling in Illinois

-The minimum gambling age in Illinois depends upon the gambling activity:
+The minimum legal gambling age in Illinois depends upon the gambling activity:

 - Land-Based Casinos: 21